SUMMER CAMP 2018

 Every year the Kansas Oil Museum offers two week-long summer camps for children ages 8-12.
 These camps make full use of our galleries, outdoor exhibit area, and education collections, and provide an exciting hands-on way for kids to learn about the history and science that have shaped Butler County and Kansas.

-For 2018 we are excited to announce two brand-new summer camps in partnership with the Butler County Farm Bureau!
+For 2018 we are excited to announce two brand-new summer camps in partnership with the Butler County Farm Bureau and the Coutts Museum of Art!
 These two camps will highlight the role of farming and ranching in Kansas, both historically and right here in Butler County today.
 Participants will learn all about different careers in agriculture and life science, meet actual professionals in these fields, and even have close-up encounters with crops and livestock at the museum and fairgrounds!
-Tentative dates for these two camps are July 23-27 and July 30-August 3.
+These two camps will run all day, 8am to 5pm, July 23-27 and July 30-August 3.

 Stay tuned for more details in the months ahead!